Open-Attestation/documentation-website/website/docs/developer-section/libraries/remote-files/open-attestation-cli.md

 To run performance testing for OA functionality

-### Wrapping documents
+### Wrap

 Monitor the response time for batched documents wrapping.

-The Default command will testing: two documents without base64 image in one iteration.
+The Default command will testing: 2 documents without base64 image in 1 iteration.

 ```
 npm run benchmark